 The Basics of Exfoliation

-Most people know exfoliation as a deep-cleansing step that detoxifies your skin of any stubborn grime and debris, and they’re not wrong.
+Most people know exfoliation as a deep-cleansing step that clears your skin of any stubborn grime and debris, and they’re not wrong.
 With the use of a scrub, brush, or any product with granules, you can buff away all the dirt and build-up suffocating your skin.

 A lot of experienced skincare junkies prefer exfoliating acid toners.
 However, physical scrubs are friendlier to newbies who are afraid of accidentally irritating their skin.
 While both work fine on any skin type, soothing, grainy scrubs give more immediate results.